Bride Abducted by Jilted Lover Minutes After Wedding in Rajasthan's Sikar

 Loading...

-Sikar: A bride on the way to her in-laws' place after the wedding was allegedly abducted at gun point by her jilted lover in Rajasthan's Sikar district, police said Thursday.
+Sikar: A bride on the way to her in-laws' place after her wedding was allegedly kidnapped at gun point by her former lover in Rajasthan's Sikar district, police said Thursday.

 Loading...